iains/llvm-project-old/clang/docs/UsersManual.rst

   file names and line numbers (by such tools as ``gdb`` or ``addr2line``).
 It doesn't contain any other data (e.g. description of local variables or function parameters).

+.. option:: -fstandalone-debug

+  Clang supports a number of optimizations to reduce the size of debug information in the binary.
+They work based on the assumption that the debug type information can be spread out over multiple compilation units.
+For instance, Clang will not emit type definitions for types that are not needed by a module and could be replaced with a forward declaration.
+Further, Clang will only emit type info for a dynamic C++ class in the module that contains the vtable for the class.

+  The **-fstandalone-debug** option turns off these optimizations.
+  This is useful when working with 3rd-party libraries that don't come with debug information.
+Note that Clang will never emit type information for types that are not referenced at all by the program.

+.. option:: -fno-standalone-debug

+   On Darwin **-fstandalone-debug** is enabled by default.
+The **-fno-standalone-debug** option can be used to get to turn on the vtable-based optimization described above.

 .. option:: -g